Laboratory Efficiency Assessment Framework (LEAF)

 LEAF: WHAT IT IS?

-LEAF is a sustainable lab certification program that has been recently launched as a pilot study at Queen's University, exploring ways in which to help labs across campus become more aware of their sustainability.
+LEAF is a sustainable lab certification programme that was launched at Queen's University in September 2021 as a means of exploring methods to help labs across campus become more aware of their sustainability.

 WHO IS INVOLVED?